mslinn/jekyll_plugin_support/README.md

 * `pay_tuesday=true`
 * `pay_tuesday`

-The following also have the same result, however note that because the value has more than one token, quotes must be used:
+If the values consist of more than one token, quotes must be used.
+The following examples both yield the same result:

 * `pay_tuesday="maybe not"`
 * `pay_tuesday='maybe not'`

-### Remaining Markup
+## Remaining Markup

 After your plugin has parsed all the keyword options and name/value parameters, call `@helper.remaining_markup` to obtain the remaining markup that was passed to your plugin.

-### Configuration Variables
+## Configuration Variable Definitions

 Liquid variables may be defined in `_config.yml`, in a section called `plugin-vars`.
 The following `_config.yml` fragment defines 3 variables called `var1`, `var2` and `var3`: